 Essential Energy recognises that there are members of the community who experience financial stress – we also recognise that electricity is an essential service.
 Our Customer Policy seeks to minimise disconnections from the network and protect public safety.
 See our Customer Support Policy page for more information.
 We also encourage you to contact your energy retailer to discuss your circumstances with them.

-Will meter readers still visit my house or business?
+Will meter readers need to access inside my house or other parts of my premises?

 Can I visit Essential Energy depots, offices and worksites?